 Valerian has been taken for centuries to treat nervous anxiety, reduce muscle tension and relieve mild insomnia.
-Nicholas Culpepper, the famous 17th century herbalist, joins with many old writers to recommend the use both of herb and root, and praises valerian for its longevity and many comforting virtues, reminding us that it is ‘under the influence of Mercury, and therefore hath a warming faculty’.
+Nicholas Culpepper, the famous 17th century herbalist, along with many old writers recommended the use both of herb and root, and praised valerian for its longevity and many comforting virtues.

 Current uses of Valerian

 Valerian contains several unique substances, such as valerenic acid and valeranon that have a central and muscle relaxant action that is particularly effective in treating stress and anxiety.
 It is one of the first herbs to consider if looking for a remedy to ease anxiety and panic attacks.